microverseinc/ror-social-scaffold/README.md

 # About

 > This is a social media app where you can create posts, add other users as friends, and make comments or like another post.
-The main purpose of this project was to build advanced associations, scopes for faster queries, and model methods.
-Some additional features have been added to the project for learning purposes, such as sign up with a Google account, email confirmation and welcome email messages.
+The objective of this project was to build advanced associations in the database, implement scopes for faster queries, and create model methods for more efficient use of resources.
+Some additional features have been added to the project for learning purposes, such as sign up with a Google account, email confirmation, and welcome email messages.

 What you can do on the app:
 - Sign up and Log in